SokandeSujal/Attendance-Tracker/README.md

     ```

 ### Step 4: Calculate Attendance
-- Click the **Calculate** button to view the overall and subject-wise results.
+- Click the **Calculate** button to view overall and subject-wise results.

 ### Step 5: View Results
 - The tool will display: